Deathbyteacup/fluentbird/README.md

 - Supports both dark and light modes (system theme)
 - Enhances and highlights Mica transparency on Windows 11 systems

-Release Notes
+0.1.1 Release Notes
 --------
-- This is the initial release of FluentBird
+This is a hotfix release to address some initial reported bugs;

-- Not yet fully tested; bug reports welcome via the GitHub repository
-- Untested on Mac and Linux.
-It should work on these platforms, but will not support Mica/transparency
+- Fixed an issue where, in grouped cards view, the first card in the chain rendered incorrectly
+- Fixed an issue where the titlebar buttons would have a large black box around them on Linux systems
+- Fixed an issue where the filter and list display icons were too dark to see on Dark mode
+- Fluent icons have been added for the Archive and Outbox local folders

 Credits
 --------